zahradavoody/ERC20TokenSample/README.md

 # Sample ERC20 Project

 This project demonstrates a sample ERC20 smart contract.
 It comes with tests for that contract and a script that deploys that contract.
+In this smart contract 10 percent of transfer amount will be sent to the contract  owner for every transfer.

 ### Compile Project
 ```shell